Joy Bang

 Joy Bang is a former American actress best known for her film appearances in the early 1970s.

 Early life

-Bang was born in Kansas City, Missouri, and was adopted at one month old.
-She was raised in New York City, where she attended Hunter Elementary School.
-She attended Boston University for one year, but dropped out, and later worked as a go-go dancer.
+Bang was born in Kansas City, Missouri and was adopted when she was one month old.
+She grew up in New York City, where she attended Hunter Elementary School.
+She attended Boston University for theatre for one year but dropped out, and later worked as a go-go dancer.
 She married Paul Bang in the late 1960s.